 Clay reportedly removes oil and impurities from the skin.
 It's also said to exfoliate the skin, removing old cells from the skin surface to reveal younger ones underneath.
 In addition, it's said to help acne.
 These are all wonderful claims, but there isn't much scientific evidence to support them at the moment.
 This doesn't mean that they aren't true, however.

 Perhaps in the future scientists will show that clay has skin benefits.
 For now, it's important to read reviews written by people who've actually used a particular clay product to see if it's useful and to discover possible side effects.
 After this, personal experience will enable someone to discover if the product is helpful for their skin.

 There is one clay product that has shown that it can be helpful for the skin.
 Bentoquatam lotion contains bentonite.
 It's used to create a protective shield over the skin before exposure to the irritating oils of poison ivy, poison oak, or poison sumac.
 The lotion doesn't help a rash that has already developed due to exposure to these plants, but it can stop one from forming.

-A bentoquatam lotion needs to be applied about fifteen minutes before the first potential exposure to an irritant and then every four hours after that.
+A bentoquatam lotion needs to be applied about fifteen minutes before the first potential exposure to an irritant and then around every four hours after that.
 Someone using the lotion should follow the instructions on their product's container.